deepakrpr981/Covid-19-Analysis-Prediction-using-Python-and-Power-BI/README.md

 import requests
 from bs4 import BeautifulSoup
 import pandas as pd

-# URL of the webpage containing the COVID-19 data
 url = 'https://www.worldometers.info/coronavirus/'

-# Make an HTTP GET request to the URL
 response = requests.get(url)

-# Check if the request was successful
 if response.status_code == 200:
     # Parse the HTML content of the webpage
     soup = BeautifulSoup(response.content, 'html.parser')